MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/arena/arena-ux-match-engagement.md

 # Match engagement

 After a gamer has registered and checked in for a tournament, they’re set up to play.
-A participant can be at one of four stages.
+A participant can be at any one of four stages.
 Each stage contains a unique set of criteria guiding users through the in-game tournament experience.
 The four stages are:

 1. Ready (Arena UI or in-game)
 2. Playing (in-game)